MWyssy/gcp-project-replica-public/README.md

 > - Kubernetes Cluster via Kubernetes Engine (GKE)
 > - Cloud database and migration via Cloud SQL
 > - Container Registry's via Artifact Registry

+> Before you can set up the infrastructure, you have to ensure that the following API's have been enabled in your Google Cloud environment:
+>
+> - Compute Engine
+> - Artifact Registry
+> - Kubernetes Engine
+> - Database Migration
+> - Cloud SQL
+> - Identity and Access Management
+> - Service Management

 - Change directory to _infrastructure_: `$ cd ../infrastructure`
 - Initialise Terraform: `$ terraform init`